-We have experienced significant fluctuations in the growth rate of our business and high levels of growth may not be achieved in future periods.
+We have experienced significant fluctuations in the growth of our business and high levels of growth may not be achieved in future periods.

-We have experienced significant fluctuations in the growth rate of our business.
+We have experienced significant fluctuations in the growth of our business since the occurrence of the COVID-19 pandemic.
 We may continue to experience wide fluctuations in our quarterly performance.
 We are currently engaged in a number of growth initiatives, including investments to elevate our brand and improvements to our products and customer experience.
 There can be no assurance that these efforts will be successful or that we will not encounter other operational difficulties that may have a material negative impact on growth and profitability.
 In addition, these initiatives may have near-term material negative impacts on growth and profitability as we incur costs or pursue strategies that may not contribute to our profits and margins until future periods, if at all.
 Some factors affecting our business, including macroeconomic conditions and government policies are not within our control.
 In prior periods, our results of operations have been adversely affected by weakness in the global economic environment such as slowdowns in the housing market.
 In addition, our rates of revenue growth have sharply fluctuated from quarter to quarter and we expect volatility in the rates of our growth to continue in future quarterly periods.
-Unique factors in any given quarter may affect period-to-period comparisons in our revenue growth, including:

-the overall economic and general retail sales environment including factors affecting the housing market such as housing prices, the pace of housing construction and secondary market transactions in the housing market as well as other activities in the housing sector;
+Unique factors in any given quarter may affect period-to-period comparisons in our revenue growth, including the overall economic and general retail sales environment as well as factors affecting the housing market such as rising interest rates, housing prices, the pace of housing construction, secondary market transactions in the housing market and other activities in the housing sector.